-If you've recently been diagnosed with colon cancer or rectal cancer (collectively known as colorectal cancer), you're probably full of questions starting with, "Now what?"
-Our goal is to address some of those questions head-on and provide guidance to help you determine your next course of action, so you can be fully prepared for your first oncology appointment.
+If you recently learned of a colon cancer or rectal cancer diagnosis (collectively known as colorectal cancer), you're probably full of questions starting with, "What should I do next?"
+Our goal is to address some of those questions head-on and provide guidance to help you determine your next course of action.
+We're here to help you be better prepared for your first oncology appointment.

 To help make decisions about your colorectal cancer treatment, it’s helpful to consult with a medical oncologist first.
 As a cancer specialist, they will be up-to-date on the best way to manage your cancer depending on the location of the colon or rectal cancer, the size of the tumor, and if it’s spread to other areas of the body (also referred to as staging).
 They are often the lead physician over your cancer treatment process.
 Many times new patients seek a colorectal surgeon first, which is not always the best first step in treating cancer.